 The Juniper Tree by Philip Glass

 Since it’s premiere in the US thirty-two years ago (also the year it was composed), at the American Repertory Theater in Massachusetts, surprisingly “The Juniper Tree” hasn’t been seen elsewhere.
 We attempt to fathom out why and are left blank.
 The music is first class and the story is magical.
 It also has great vocal writing for the singers.
 Are these not the ingredients for a good opera?

 Philip Glass is 80 years old and going strong.
 His music is probably more prominent than ever before.
 While he has collaborated with Doris Lessing, Martin Scorsese, Ravi Shankar, David Bowie, Paul Simon, on this occasion it’s with composer Robert Moran.

 Finally, we’re thrilled to introduce “The Juniper Tree” opera to UK audiences.
 Mariya Krywaniuk as the evil step-mother leads an electric cast while James Corrigan as her suffering husband sings opposite her.

 Ten-year old Lia Tynan sings and what is most impressive, she’s already made her Royal Opera House debut.
 In addition, we have Angus Whitworth, head chorister at the Chapel Royal.
 We have children from schools in the borough taking part and a community chorus.
 The director is Donna Stirrup (English National Opera and Glyndebourne Festival Opera) and Andrew Langley conducts an ensemble from the London music colleges.
 Set and Costume Design is by Laura Jane Stanfield.

-“The Juniper Tree” will be performed on 30th & 31st March 2017 at 7.30pm at The Hammond Theatre, London TW12 3HD.
+“The Juniper Tree”, Philip Glass is performed on 30th & 31st March 2017 at 7.30pm at The Hammond Theatre, London TW12 3HD.